rjensen82/hello_world/README.md

 # hello_world
 Welcome to the README.md for my basic 'greetings microservice'.
-It is Lambda and API Gateway.
+The microservice was created with Lambda and API Gateway.

 This repo assumes you have an AWS account with proper access/permissions to AWS.

 -----Q and A-----:

 Is the service resonably resiliant?
 YES, it is backed by Lambda to prevent single node failures